nandhiraja/Projects/README.md

-# NPETL
+'''NPETL
 NPETL Week 3 Programming Assignment (ANSWER) 2023

-1).Write a function expanding(l) that takes as input a list of integer l and returns True if the absolute difference between each adjacent pair of elements strictly increases.
+1).Write a function expanding(l) that takes as input a list of integer l and returns True if the absolute difference between each adjacent pair of elements strictly increases.'''

 def expanding(lst):